 Why: Uniform naming allows for easier reporting and optimization.

-Get started: Learn more about Going Global with Google with our collection in the Advertiser Community.
+Get started: Learn more about going global in the Advertiser Community.

 4. Use automation and scale your coverage

 - Use automation to simplify management across markets.

 Why: By using tools like automated bidding and ad customizers you save time managing updates across markets.

 Get started: Use automated bidding and ad customizers to save time in account management.